alirezaostovar/codeoffloading/README.md

 mvn android:deploy
 ```

-Then, the produced apk file must be installed on the phone.

 It should be noted that, as the variable IPAddress is a byte array, if the server IP
 contains numbers more than 127, this number must be presented as a negative number using
 Two’s Complement system.
 For example, for the number 255, it will be -1.